konstantinTarletski/game-sys-test-task/README.md

 ## Rss-reader API

-* To process RSS news manually you can call this endpoint :
+* To process RSS news manually you can call this endpoint:
     `GET http://localhost:8815/api/api/rss-reader/process-rss`.
     It will execute same logic, that scheduler do.
 But only once.